MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/mailbox-recovery-in-exchange-online.md

 3. If license property doesn't hold any value, the mailbox is not recoverable.
 4. Using the on-premises Active Directory Users and Computers, move the user to an Organizational Unit that is not filtered in directory synchronization.
 5. Run a Delta Directory synchronization.
-6. Once Azure AD user (MSOL User) has been restored, [apply a license](/microsoft-365/admin/add-users/add-users) to provision new mailbox.
+6. Once Microsoft Entra user (MSOL User) has been restored, [apply a license](/microsoft-365/admin/add-users/add-users) to provision new mailbox.

 - If your issue is resolved, congratulations!
 Your scenario is complete.
 - If your issue isn't resolved, see [Additional Resources](#additional-resources).

+<a name='azure-ad-account-hard-deleted-online-mailbox-present'></a>

-### Azure AD Account Hard Deleted, Online Mailbox Present
+### Microsoft Entra account Hard Deleted, Online Mailbox Present

 **Solution:**
 Contact Microsoft Support